Can You Go To College At Any Age? 6 Things You Need to Know

 • Advanced critical thinking and study skills

-• Social and emotional maturity similar to older applicants
+• Social and emotional maturity is similar to that of older applicants

 These early applicants should: